ZEISS-PiWeb/PiWeb-Api/_pages/API/v1.5/DataService/025-dataservice-inspectionplan.md

 * Rename/move parts or
 * change attributes of parts.

+If versioning is activated on the server side, every update creates a new version entry.
+You should add a value for `comment` to explain why it was changed and by whom.
+The optimal format is "[Username]:Reason of change", e.g. "[John Doe]: Renamed 'Part1' to 'Part2'".
+This way it will be correctly displayed in PiWeb Planner.

-{{site.images['info']}} If versioning is activated on the server side, every update creates a new version entry.
-If versioning is set to 'Controlled by the client' on server side it can be contolled by the following parameter:
+{{site.images['info']}} If versioning is set to 'Controlled by the client' on server side it can be controlled by the following parameter:

 {% capture table %}
 Parameter name                                                                 | Description